Search This Blog

 “Determining the state of our own galaxy while we’re stuck inside it is very difficult to do,” Dr Croton said.
 “The phrase ‘it’s hard to see the forest for the trees’ really rings true here.”

-To overcome this, the researchers have taken the best available measurements of the Milky Way from the past 20 years and compiled them into a big picture view of the galaxy's current state.
+To overcome this, the researchers have taken the best available measurements of the Milky Way over the past twenty years and compiled them into a big-picture view of the galaxy's current state.

 “The properties we've looked at all point to the Milky Way having global colours that we'd classify as green – they’re midway along an evolutionary track between ‘blue and star forming’ and ‘red and dead’,” Dr Croton said.